-11.2 The person presiding at a meeting of the Council has, in the event of an equality of votes, a second or casting vote.
+11.2 The person presiding at a meeting of the council has, in the event of an equality of votes, a second or casting vote.

-11.3 Where the Chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.
+11.3 Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.

-Voting at Council meetings
+Voting at council meetings

-- 11.4 A councillor who is present at a meeting of the Council but who fails to vote on a motion put to the meeting is taken to have voted against the motion. - 11.5 If a councillor who has voted against a motion put at a Council meeting so requests, the General Manager must ensure that the councillor's dissenting vote is recorded in Council's minutes. - 11.6 The decision of the Chairperson as to the result of a vote is final, unless the decision is immediately challenged and not fewer than two (2) councillors rise and call for a division. - 11.7 When a division on a motion is called, the Chairperson must ensure that the division takes place immediately.
-The General Manager must ensure that the names of those who vote for the motion and those who vote against it are recorded in Council's minutes for the meeting. - 11.8 When a division on a motion is called, any councillor who fails to vote will be recorded as having voted against the motion in accordance with clause 11.4 of this code. - 11.9 Voting at a meeting, including voting in an election at a meeting, is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
-However, the Council may resolve that the voting in any election by councillors for Mayor or deputy Mayor is to be by secret ballot.
+- 11.5 A councillor who is present at a meeting of the council but who fails to vote on a motion put to the meeting is taken to have voted against the motion. - 11.6 If a councillor who has voted against a motion put at a council meeting so requests, the general manager must ensure that the councillor's dissenting vote is recorded in the council's minutes.

+- 11.7 The decision of the chairperson as to the result of a vote is final unless the decision is immediately challenged and not fewer than two (2) councillors rise and call for a division. - 11.8 When a division on a motion is called, the chairperson must ensure that the division takes place immediately.
+The general manager must ensure that the names of those who vote for the motion and those who vote against it are recorded in the council's minutes for the meeting. - 11.9 When a division on a motion is called, any councillor who fails to vote will be recorded as having voted against the motion in accordance with clause 11.5 of this code. - 11.10 Voting at a meeting, including voting in an election at a meeting, is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
+However, the council may resolve that the voting in any election by councillors for mayor or deputy mayor is to be by secret ballot.